-This topic introduces the PHP Agent API and provides example use cases for the API.
+This topic introduces the PHP Agent API and provide example use cases for the API.

 About the PHP Agent API